Toilets of Higher Education

 This is one mens room in the Peabody Museum of Anthropology and Ethnology, Harvard University, Cambridge, Massachusetts, USA.

-This fairly high-tech urinal is in the park adjacent to the campus of Cambridge University.
+This fairly high-tech urinal is in the park adjacent to the campus of the University of Cambridge.
 The hand-washing water flushes it, and there is a (nearly hidden) hot-air hand drier also built in.

 It's not handicap-accessible, so this was not Steven Hawking's.
 He was on the faculty there, in the position once held by Isaac Newton.